nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

         "num_epochs": 20,       # Increase number of epochs from 10 to 20
         "batch_size": 4,        # Increase the batch size
 ```
-- By slowing down the rate the model learns it should make the learning process more stable.<br>
+ By slowing down the rate the model learns it should make the learning process more stable.<br>
-- Increasing the number of epochs from 10 to 20, the model has more opertunities to see the training data, this can help it learn better patterns.<br>
+- Increasing the number of epochs from 10 to 20, the model has more opportunities to see the training data, this can help it learn better patterns.<br>
-- A smaller batch sizes provides more updates per epoch and can improve generalization, but too small batch sizes can lead to noisy updates.
-Larger batch sizes provide more stable updates but can require more memory.
+- A smaller batch size provides more updates per epoch and can improve generalization, but too small batch sizes can lead to noisy updates.
+Larger batch sizes provide more stable updates but can require more memory.<br>

 ## todo:
 Always seek improvements<br>